Installing and Configuring CyberArk Conjur Service Broker for VMware Tanzu

 Conjur API Key: The API key of the Conjur Host whose identity you provided in the Conjur Login field.

 If the Host’s API key changes, update this field and click Apply Changes to continue using the Service Broker to bind applications.
 After binding, an application has its own credentials for connecting to the Conjur appliance.

-Note: The Conjur Host credentials configured here are available only to Pivotal Platform admins.
-They are not generally accessible to users in Pivotal Platform.
+Note: The Conjur Host credentials configured here are available only to VMware Tanzu admins.
+They are not generally accessible to users in VMware Tanzu.

 Conjur Version: Defaults to 5.
 Select 4 for Enterprise Conjur v4.
 Select 5 for Enterprise Conjur v5 or Open Source Conjur (including an evaluation Hosted Conjur).